Supply management promotes protection, preservation and vitality of the natural environment.

 - Suppliers Partnership for the Environment (SP) is a partnership between automobile original equipment manufacturers and their suppliers and the Environmental Protection Agency (EPA).
 The organization works to create new and innovative business-centered approaches to environmental protection that improve the environment while providing value throughout the automobile supply chain.

 - U.S. Environmental Protection Agency (EPA) provides news and information related to environmental concerns such as the Clean Air Act, acid rain, climate change, hazardous waste, mold, ozone, research, recycling and other topics related to the environment.
 The agency's mission is to protect human health and the environment through science, research, education and assessment.
-Note: Refer to the Carbon, Climate and Energy section of this page for information on the Climate Leaders Program and a Greenhouse Gas Emissions calculator for individuals.
+Note: Refer to the Carbon, Climate and Energy section of this page for information on the Greenhouse Gas Emissions calculator for individuals.

 - U.S. Federal Trade Commission (FTC), Bureau of Consumer Protection — Energy and Environment pages provide links to FTC resources and energy information for businesses and consumers on appliances, environmental issues, electricity, energy efficiency, and fuels and automotive products.
 The environment section of this page includes a link to the FTC's Environmental Marketing Guides ("Green Guides") which provide guidelines for the use of environmental marketing claims such as "recyclable" and "biodegradable."